robtweed/qewd-transform-json/README.md

 This tells the transformer to apply your myFn() function to the foo.bar1 property from the input object.

-Finally, you add a third argument to the transform() function, through which you pass your custom function, eg:
+Finally, if you've defined your own custom function, you add a third argument to the transform() function, through which you pass your custom function, eg:

       var newObj = transform(templateObj, inputObj, {myFn});

 You may pass as many custom functions as you wish via this third argument.

+Of course, this third argument isn't needed if you want to use any of the built-in functions.

 So, for example: